saber-games/expeditions-guides/docs/truck_modding/additional_info_on_trucks/viewing_trucks/viewing_xml_file_of_the_mesh.md

-## 11.2.
-Viewing XML file of the Mesh
+# Viewing XML file of the Mesh

-If you open the XML file of the mesh of the truck, you will see the contents of the Fbx file with applied textures.
+If you open the XML file of the mesh of the truck, you will see the contents of the FBX file with applied textures.

 ![](./media/image396.png)